SACHSTech/careers-in-computer-science-tiff-l/README.md

 ## Starndard Education
 ### Undergraduate Program
 The *University of Waterloo* is the second best school in Canada for engineering.
-It offers a ***software engineering*** program that is well recognized and can lead you to several job opportunities, one of which being a <u>software development engineer, test (SDET).</u>
+It offers a ***software engineering*** program that is well recognized and can lead you to several job opportunities, one of which being a <ins>software development engineer, test (SDET).</ins>
 ### Entrance Requirements
 ### First Year Courses
 ### Degree and Diploma Requirements